 Similarly, the fact that the right did not view any of the 18 wars as unjust (that is, gave all positive JWI) may have been influenced by several factors.
 The first is conformity and respect for authority, which Schwartz (1992, 1994) has found to be more pronounced on the right than the left.
 The right tends to pay more respect to national authority, in addition to placing more emphasis on national security.
-Given that all the US wars were launched under the authority of US presidents (and almost always with congressional blessing, see Table 5), the right might be less willing to challenge the decisions, including those on waging war by US soldiers in the conflicts considered unjust by the left-that is, the bottom seven of the 18 on the political left's ranking (see Table 7).
+Given that all the US wars were launched under the authority of US presidents (and almost always with congressional blessing, see Table 5), the right might be less willing to challenge the decisions, including those on waging war, considered unjust by the left.
 The left is more open to the questioning of national authority.
 Supporting this assertion, the results show that, averaging over all 18 conflicts, the left scored legitimate authority 0.89 points lower than the right.
 For the conflicts the left considered unjust, the difference in legitimate authority score from the right was even larger: 1.56 points.

-A related factor may be the party of the President: since the left and right tend to associate with the Democratic and Republican Parties, respectively, they might favor conflicts waged by presidents of their party, as suggest by Berinsky (2007).
-Buttressing this hypothesis, all seven wars deemed unjust by the left were led by Republican Presidents, except Vietnam.
-The latter was dramatically escalated under Democrat Lyndon Johnson, who was on the anti-Communist "right" of the Democratic Party on foreign policy issues though the war was continued (and ended) by Richard Nixon, a Republican.
+A related factor may be the party of the president: since the left and right tend to associate with the Democratic and Republican Parties, respectively, they might favor conflicts waged by presidents of their party, as suggest by Berinsky (2007).
+Buttressing this hypothesis, all seven wars deemed unjust by the left were led by Republican presidents, except Vietnam.
+The latter was dramatically escalated under Democrat Lyndon Johnson, who was on the anti-Communist "right" of the Democratic Party on foreign policy issues, though the war was continued (and ended) by Richard Nixon, a Republican.
 On the other hand, there is a counter example: the war perceived as second most just overall (the Gulf War) was led by President George H.W.
 Bush, a Republican.
 It gained considerable support from the left, as well as the right.